 A meeting was held on the 21 October 1989 to determine the way forward with regard to a suitable training venue.
 It was suggested that Petra Mountain Inn outside White River should be contacted.
 Consequently, a meeting was set with Gerry and Mary Schoonbee, the then owners of Petra Mountain Inn to find out if the facilities were available to conduct training from there.
 On 18 November, Johan and Aretha du Preez, Johan Snyman and Laetitia Bull met with the Schoonbee’s.
 Initially, they were hesitant, but agreed that the first three month course could be presented from January to March the following year.
 On the 7th January 1990 the du Preez family, Johan Snyman and Laetitia Bull moved from Ermelo to Petra Mountain, White River and on the 14th January the first course started with 8 students!
 The initial agreement of three months became a permanent arrangement.
 The property was sold to the institute in 2002.

 More staff members joined the ranks of CET.
 A second three month course was presented from August and in the next year shorter courses were added to allow persons to attend during the winter holiday.
 Initially, the training material of CEF was used.
-However, there was a need for material to address the needs in the African context.
-CET started developing its own training material which included a correspondence course, the Dynamic Children’s Ministry Course (DCM), which is now administered by Northwest University.
+However, there was a need for material that suited the African context.
+CET started developing its own training material which included a correspondence course, the Dynamic Children’s Ministry Course (DCM).
+This is currently presented as the Relational Children’s Ministry online course.

 Growing international involvement

 On the morning of 5th September 1997, Johan and his son, Johan, were traveling from Petra to Malelane.
 It was raining.
-Not many kilometers from Petra, Johan’s car slid on diesel that has been spilled on a curve in the road, onto the oncoming side and crashed into a truck.
+Not many kilometers from Petra, Johan’s car slid on diesel that had been spilled on a curve in the road, crashing into an oncoming truck.
 Johan went to be with the Lord that afternoon due to multiple internal injuries.

 New leadership, new identity:

 In 2012, the name was changed again from Petra College to Petra Institute for Children’s Ministry.
-This was due to Petra’s growing role as a consultant in children’s ministry and not only focusing on training.
+This was due to Petra’s growing role as a consultant in children’s ministry and the focus being not only training.

 Focused training material